fsmi/odie-client/README.markdown

 ## Hacking ##

-odie-client uses [Broccoli](https://github.com/broccolijs/broccoli) for assets compilation and concatenation.
+odie-client is written in ECMAScript 6 and uses [Babel](https://babeljs.io/) to transpile it to ES5 as part of its [Broccoli](https://github.com/broccolijs/broccoli) asset pipeline.

 To setup odie-client, you need to have [npm](https://npmjs.org/) installed.
 Then from the odie-client root dir: